krishnanlab/teaching/2021-fall_statgaps/README.md

 **Note**
 Open to both undergraduate and graduate students for credit.
 Counts toward DS Major, CMSE minor, graduate certificates, and dual PhD.
 Please email Heather Johnson at john1451@msu.edu if you need an override.
-Postdocs, staff scientists/specialists, and faculty members are welcome to sit-in.
-(Please fill-out the [sign-up form](bit.ly/statgaps2021_signup).)

 ### Prerequisites
 To get the most out of this course, it would be ideal if you have: